About

 Hi!
 I’m Jean.

 I am interested in the role of entrepreneurship in society, specifically how and when it operates as a channel for upward mobility and as a solution to social problems.
 My research examines (1) how individuals’ socioeconomic origins affect their entrepreneurial outcomes; and (2) how entrepreneurs are motivated by creating social impact and solving specific problems like climate change.
 To answer these questions, I employ a variety of methods including field experiments, econometric analysis of archival data, and qualitative interviews.
 My work has been published in peer-reviewed academic journals including Management Science, PNAS, and Academy of Management Discoveries.
-My job market paper focuses on how the socioeconomic backgrounds of entrepreneurs and investors shape startup investor behaviors, using a lab-in-the-field experiment on angel and venture capital investors.
+My recent work focuses on how the socioeconomic backgrounds of entrepreneurs and investors shape startup investor behaviors, using a lab-in-the-field experiment on angel and venture capital investors.
 This work has been selected as a finalist for the 2023 Organization Science/INFORMS Dissertation Proposal Competition.